Department of Primatology

 We use multidisciplinary approaches incorporating ecological, physiological and behavioral data and emphasize integration of comparisons among field sites, populations, or species when appropriate.
 Three research projects exemplify this broad-scale comparative approach:

-- Ecology of culture and cognition in chimpanzees: Using a continent-wide multi-site and multidisciplinary approach, we want to determine how ecological factors influence the evolution of tool use, meat eating, social structure and culture.
-This project will also integrate the use of stable isotope analysis (in collaboration with the department of Human Evolution).
+- Ecology of Culture and Cognition in Chimpanzees: Using a continent-wide multi-site and multidisciplinary approach, we want to determine how ecological factors influence the evolution of tool use, meat eating, social structure and culture in chimpanzee across their natural distribution in Africa (we will include over 35 different chimpanzee populations).
+This project will also integrate the latest developments in technologies to understand population history, local adaptations and responses to environmental stress.

 Core research areas

-At present, the department includes several core research groups focusing on wild great ape populations, the chimpanzee group working in Taï National Park in the Côte d'Ivoire, and in Loango National Park, in southern Gabon, as well as collaborating with the Ngogo and Budongo chimpanzee projects, in Uganda.
-The bonobo group works in the Salonga National Park in the Democratic Republic of Congo.
-The gorilla group concentrates its fieldwork on the mountain gorillas in Uganda and Rwanda, with new collaborative projects on western gorilla populations in Central African Republic, Republic of Congo and Nigeria.
+At present, the department includes several core research groups focusing on wild great ape populations, such as the chimpanzee group working in Taï National Park in the Côte d'Ivoire, as well as in Loango National Park, in southern Gabon, and also collaborating with the Ngogo and Budongo chimpanzee projects, in Uganda.
+The bonobo group works now in Kokolopori in the Democratic Republic of Congo but we continue to collaborate with the Lui Kotal project in the Salonga National Park.
+The gorilla group concentrates its fieldwork on the mountain gorillas in Uganda and Rwanda, as well as western gorillas in Loango and in addition conducts collaborative projects on western gorilla populations in Central African Republic, Republic of Congo and Nigeria.

 The survival of all great apes is badly threatened because their habitat is being destroyed, human pressure on their habitat is increasing, they fall victim to the soaring bushmeat trade and diseases are killing them.
 This has forced many of us to become active in different conservation activities.